 1960s

 The Fluxus movement of the 1960s and 1970s was interdisciplinary, experimental and produced “events”.
-The idea of creating art (often time based art) without already knowing the end goal, and the work being an interaction between the artists and audience (both of these were espoused by John Cage) was key.
+Artists created art (often time based art) without already knowing the end goal.
+A key component of the events was the interaction between the artists and audience.
 Process over product.
 Many of the artists were against commercializing art, some just anti-art.
 Composers designers, poets… were creating ‘intermedia’ artworks (coined by Dick Higgins), or inter-disciplinary work.
 The movement had roots in Dada, but apparently never coalesced around George Maciunas’ manifesto.
 As befits a group of artists who are actively experimenting, the meaning or focus could change.
 Yoko One, Nam June Paik, John Cage, Joseph Beuys and many more were creating ‘events’ and body artworks that overlapped and informed the performance art world.

 Post modern dance.
 This genre traces through Black Mountain College, Merce Cunningham, John Cage, Anna Halprin, Robert Dunn, and Fluxus.
 There are, of course, many other influences, but most of the original artists worked with some or all of these groups at one point or another.
 Post modern dance incorporated happenings and minimalism in dance (Yvonne Rainer’s manifesto “No to spectacle.
 No to virtuosity.
 No to transformations and magic and make-believe.
 No to the glamour and transcendency of the star image.
 No to the heroic.
 No to the anti-heroic…” encompassed thoughts of Halprin, but back to Joseph Alpers from Black Mountain (‘The performance – how it is done – that is the concept of art’).
 The post modernists changed the trajectory of compositional and choreographic dance especially in the Modern tradition.
 They also incorporated multimedia (Trisha Brown and Yvonne Rainer), Different spaces and sites (Trisha Brown, Kei Takei, and many more), and develop new forms (Steve Paxton’s Contact Improvisation).
 This was period of great experimentation in what constitutes dance.and included collaborations between the Fluxus artists, happenings, experimental music and even the scientists at Bell Labs.